YuDrew/ProducTime/README.md

 - Firebase Realtime Database

 ## Instructions for Running the Project 📝
-- Make sure you have cocoapods
-- Make sure to run "pod install" on the entire repo once downloaded
 - Open the ProducTime.xcworkspace file and run!

 ## Current Functionality 💪